PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/dashboard.md

 {% hint style="info" %}
 Actions can be shown for Sensors and Actors.
 In case you select 'Yes' in the properties window for the item, the extra menu is displayed.
 When you click on the menu, a pop-up window will open with the actions defined for the item.

 Starting from cbpi 4.0.0.45 the GPIOActor and the GPIOPWMActor have power settings included.
-To change the power, you will need to activate the powerslider in the actor properties.
+To change the power, you will need to activate the power slider in the actor properties.

 Standard sensors have not defined actions.
-Sensor examples with actions are for instance the [flowmeter](https://github.com/PiBrewing/cbpi4-Flowmeter) and [loadcell](https://github.com/PiBrewing/cbpi4-hx711-loadcell) plugins where you can set the sensor reading to zero or tare the loadcell.
+Sensor examples with actions are for instance the [flowmeter](https://github.com/PiBrewing/cbpi4-Flowmeter) and [loadcell](https://github.com/PiBrewing/cbpi4-hx711-loadcell) plugins where you can set the sensor reading to zero or tare the load cell.
 {% endhint %}

 ![Actors with and w/o actions have been added to the dashboard](../../.gitbook/assets/cbpi4-addgpioactor\_power.png)